powsybl/powsybl-core/docs/grid_exchange_formats/psse/import.md

 ### _Transformer Data_

-The _Transformer Data_ block defines two windings and three windings transformers.
-Two windings transformers have four line records, while three windings transformers have five line records.
-A `0` value in the field `K` of the _Transformer Data_ record first line is used to indicate that is a two windings transformer, otherwise is considered a three windings transformer.
+The _Transformer Data_ block defines two- and three-winding transformers.
+Two-winding transformers have four line records, while three-winding transformers have five line records.
+A `0` value in the field `K` of the _Transformer Data_ record first line is used to indicate that is a two-winding transformer, otherwise is considered a three-winding transformer.

-PSS@E two windings transformer records are mapped to two windings transformers in the PowSyBl grid model.
+PSS@E two-winding transformer records are mapped to two-winding transformers in the PowSyBl grid model.
 They are associated with corresponding voltage levels inside the same substation and defined with the following attributes:

 - **Id** according to the pattern `T-<n>-<m>-<p>` where `n` represents the PSS®E bus `1` number (field `I` in the _Transformer Data_ record), `m` represents the bus `2` number (field `J` in the _Transformer Data_ record) and `p` is the circuit identifier (field `CKT` in the _Transformer Data_ record).
 - **ConnectableBus1** PowSyBl bus identifier assigned to the PSS®E bus `1` number (field `I` in the _Transformer Data_ record).